-To start with, you don’t pay extra for being an international student.
-PhD students here only pay domestic level fees.
+To start with, PhD students here only pay domestic tuition fees.
 You also may be entitled to work full time while you study.

 Perhaps most importantly, New Zealand makes it easy for you to share the experience with your family: